-The defined benefit plans' total investment rate of return (net of fees) was 6.0 percent in 2019, 7.8 percent in 2018 and 14.5 percent in 2017, compared to the defined benefit plans' total fund policy benchmark returns of 5.9 percent, 8.4 percent and 12.7 percent, respectively.
+The DB Plans' total investment rate of return (net of fees) was 1.7 percent in 2020, 6.0 percent in 2019 and 7.8 percent in 2018, compared to the DB Plans' total fund policy benchmark returns of 3.1 percent, 5.9 percent and 8.4 percent, respectively.

-The asset allocation for the defined benefit plans' investment portfolio as of June 30, 2019, 2018 and 2017 is as follows:
+The asset allocation for the DB Plans' investment portfolio as of June 30, 2020, 2019 and 2018 is as follows:

-The defined benefit plans' investment portfolio has a standalone volatility risk measure of 8.3 percent.
-Approximately 89 percent of the risk measure is explained by global macroeconomic growth risk factors represented by broad, developed market equity index returns.
+The DB Plans' investment portfolio has a standalone volatility risk measure of 24.7 percent.
+Approximately 95 percent of the risk measure is explained by global macroeconomic growth risk factors represented by broad, developed market equity index returns.
 Other risk factors include real interest rates, inflation, long-term and short-term fixed-income returns, commodities, and emerging markets represented by benchmark indexes relative to the underlying fixed income and other asset classes.
-The defined benefit plans' investment performance is attributed to these average weighted asset class percentages: 52.9 percent for public equities, 21.8 percent for fixed income, 20.4 percent for alternative and other investments, and 4.9 percent for cash.
+The DB Plans' investment performance is attributed to these average weighted asset class percentages: 56.8 percent for public equities, 20.4 percent for fixed income, 22.0 percent for alternative and other investments, and 0.8 percent for cash.